Hung jury

 A hung jury, also called a deadlocked jury, is a judicial jury that cannot agree upon a verdict after extended deliberation and is unable to reach the required unanimity or supermajority.
-Hung juries usually result in the case being tried again.
+A hung jury may result in the case being tried again.

-This situation can occur only in common law legal systems, because civil law systems either do not use juries at all or provide that the defendant is immediately acquitted if the majority or supermajority required for conviction is not reached during a single, solemn vote.
+This situation can occur only in common law legal systems.
+Civil law systems either do not use juries at all or provide that the defendant is immediately acquitted if the majority or supermajority required for conviction is not reached during a singular, solemn vote.

 Australia

 Majority (or supermajority verdicts) are in force in South Australia, Tasmania, Western Australia, the Northern Territory, Victoria, New South Wales, and Queensland.
 Australian Capital Territory and Commonwealth courts require unanimous verdicts in criminal (but not civil) trials.

 Canada

 In Canada, the jury must reach a unanimous decision on criminal cases.
 If the jury cannot reach a unanimous decision, a hung jury is declared.
 A new panel of jurors will be selected for the retrial.
 Each jury in criminal courts contains 12 jurors.
-In civil cases, only six people are necessary for a jury, and if there is only one dissenter (i.e. a 5–1 vote) the dissenter can be ignored with the majority opinion becoming the final verdict.
+In civil cases, only six people are necessary for a jury, and if there is only one dissenter (i.e. a 5–1 vote), the dissenter can be ignored with the majority opinion becoming the final verdict.